 Yes.
-You just add up the “net profit” from all your 1099s and apply for one PPP loan.
-You may use your Form 1040 Schedule C line 31 net profit, but if your profits are over $100,000 you must reduce them to $100,000.
+You just add up the profit from all your 1099s and apply for one PPP loan.
+You may now use your Form 1040 Schedule C line 7 GROSS INCOME, but if this figure is greater than $100,000 you must reduce it to $100,000.

 What if I started my business / working as an independent contractor in 2020?
 Do I still qualify?